 - Learning how to establish effective faith-based/education partnerships using case studies and testimonials to understand successes and pitfalls

 This learning experience is largely asynchronous (self-paced), and includes two live webinars.
 This program takes place within the learning management system Canvas, and includes a suggested weekly schedule with two days per week for assignments due, to provide a guiding structure.
 Completing assignments on the recommended schedule is not mandatory but allows participants to engage with and learn from the entire cohort, which helps to build a community of practice.
 Upon successful completion of the program, participants will receive a certificate of completion worth 20 clock hours.
-Follow-up webinars will help connect and sustain the LIFE community and further its work.

 - Examine the rationale for systemic, integrated faith-based and education partnerships (in contrast to random acts of partnership) based on the following four core principles of community organizing: